blui/type-conversion-util/README.md

 # File Conversion Utility

-A comprehensive enterprise-friendly Node.js file conversion utility with REST API and web interface.
-Built with pure Node.js libraries only - no external software dependencies required.
+A Node.js file conversion utility with a REST API and a simple web interface.
+Built with pure Node.js libraries only — no external software dependencies required.

 ## Supported Conversions